LydiahLaw/Steghub-Devops-Cloud-Engineer/Project-3-MERN-Stack/README.md

 - View all their current tasks
 - Delete completed tasks

-Simple?
-Yes.
-But behind this simplicity lies a powerful full-stack architecture that demonstrates modern web development practices.

 ### Understanding the MERN Stack

 | Component | What It Does | Why We Use It |